|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat the oven to 425 F.

 Beat the pumpkin, evaporated milk, and eggs in a medium bowl using a hand mixer.

-Pour the filling into a pastry-lined pie pan.
+Pour the filling into an uncooked 9-inch pie crust.

 Bake for 15 minutes.
-Reduce the heat to 350 F. Bake for 40 minutes or until knife inserted near center comes out clean.
+Reduce the heat to 350 F and bake for 40 minutes or until a knife inserted near the center comes out clean.